XiaoFei432/XiaoFei432.github.io/_pages/about.md

 ### Reviewer for Conferences
 - ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2026
 - The ACM Web Conference (WWW), 2025
-- International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2025
+- IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2025

 ---